James D. Black: Educational career

-Black was elected to represent Knox and Whitley counties in the Kentucky House of Representatives in 1876.
-A Democrat representing a district with a majority of Republican voters, he served a single, one-year term.
+Black was elected to represent Knox and Whitley counties in the Kentucky House of Representatives in 1875.
+A Democrat representing a district with a majority of Republican voters, he served a single, two-year term.

 In 1879, Black and other citizens of Barbourville purchased stock to fund the start up of a new college in Barbourville.
 Black insisted that the college be named Union College, because he hoped the college would unify the community.
 He continued to be involved in the development of the college, serving as its attorney and as a fund-raiser.
 Deeply interested in education, he also served as superintendent of the Knox County public schools in 1884 and 1885, but returned to his law practice thereafter.

 A long-time Freemason, Black served as master of his local lodge on seven different occasions, was twice high priest of the Barbourville Chapter of the Royal Arch Masons, and was chosen Grand Master of Kentucky in 1888.
 In 1893, he was chosen by Kentucky governor John Y. Brown as a commissioner to the Chicago World's Columbian Exposition, representing Kentucky's forestry and mineral departments.

 On September 10, 1910, Black was named the eighth president of Union College.
 The following year, his alma mater awarded him an honorary Doctor of Laws degree.
 He served as president of Union College until 1912.